SUSYUSTC/MathTranslate/README.md

 2. Automatically extract text boxes from pdf file to avoid screenshots
 3. Make it more user-friendly

-If you are interested in making contribution, please contact me by susyustc@gmail.com.
+If you are interested in making contribution, please contact me by susyustc@gmail.com or Wechat account sunjiace2262.